CBSE Class 10 > Class 10 Notes > Science > Importance of pH in Everyday Life & Salts

 Are Plants and Animals pH Sensitive?

-pH in our Digestive System
+pH in the Digestive System

-Example: Magnesium hydroxide (milk of magnesia).Mg(OH)2
+Example: Magnesium hydroxide (milk of magnesia), Mg(OH)2, is a commonly used antacid.

-pH Change as the cause of Tooth Decay
+pH Change as the Cause of Tooth Decay

 pH Level of ToothpH Level of Tooth